davesamer/geoparser-docker-api/README.md

 ## How to use

-1. Download the pre-built geonames_index and save the in the project directory https://drive.google.com/drive/folders/1h-iQY_y9A4IYUUdX8h-epGIVl4ZF_uu5?usp=drive_link
+1. Build the geonames index as described in https://github.com/openeventdata/es-geonames Alternatively, you can download a pre-built geonames index from https://drive.google.com/drive/folders/1h-iQY_y9A4IYUUdX8h-epGIVl4ZF_uu5?usp=drive_link Extract the folder and save it in project directory.

 2) Start the service with the following command